lewagon/dotfiles/04-Front-End/README.md

 ## `07 JavaScript Plugins`

-In this lecture, we will have a look at how to use external JavaScript packages using **[Yarn](https://yarnpkg.com/en/)**, and how to organise our code in several files in a frontend app.
+In this lecture, we will download external JavaScript packages with **[Yarn](https://yarnpkg.com/en/)** and use them in our interfaces.
+We'll also see how to organise our code in several files in a frontend app.

 ## `08 Product Design Sprint`